On a rare slow Friday, I found myself in a musing of the Monty Hall problem.

 That is, if you are initially correct, then changing now would make you 100% wrong.

 You see, the matter is very clear.
-The host has offered an opportunity to precisely reverse your odds.
-Because the probability of your initial choice being wrong is 2/3, if you change now, given the updating new event (that the host has made a new revelation), your total probability of being right is also 2/3.
+The host has offered an opportunity to reverse your odds precisely.
+Because the probability of your initial choice being wrong is 2/3, if you change now, given the updating new event (that the host has made a new revelation), the total probability of your turning right is also 2/3.
 Therefore, you have just reversed the probability in light of the new evidence.

 Likewise, because the probability of your initial choice being correct is 1/3, if you change it, your total probability of being correct is also 1/3.
 Again, therefore, you have just reversed the probability in light of the new evidence.
 (It shows changing in this particular game does have its own risk, but a rational change improves the overall probability of you being correct.)